yang0369/LLM_summarization/README.md

 The primary goal here is to acquire a deep understanding of utilizing Langchain for processing exceptionally long text, well beyond the typical context window of conventional Language Models.
 Within this repository, you will find an exploration of Langchain's applications, along with a recommended pipeline for effectively summarizing lengthy textual content.

 ## Run App Locally
+1. build environment:
+`pip -r requirement.txt`

-1. cd to the source directory:
+2. cd to the source directory:
 `cd src`

-2. run streamlit app:
+3. run streamlit app:
 `streamlit run app.py`

 ## Reference: